donaldwade/aws_presentation/README.md

 ![Yay](images/hacker_yay.png)

 ## Important caveats

-Please note that this set up is for demonstration purposes only.
+* Please note that this set up is for demonstration purposes only.

-This setup is not secure.
+* This setup is not secure:

-You should be enforcing HTTPS.
+    - You should be enforcing HTTPS.

-It is also not best practice to allow SSH connections directly into your web server, as we do here.
+    - It is also not best practice to allow SSH connections directly into your web server, as we do here.

-If you want to know more, search google to learn how to set up private and public subnets and learn about bastion hosts.
+* If you want to know more, search google to learn how to set up private and public subnets and learn about bastion hosts.